 If the total number of missing data points becomes equal to the “minimum specified missing number of the Time Series Data” specified in the subscription’s missingData condition before the timer expires, a NOTIFY request shall be sent including the "number of missing data points" that have been detected since the start of the subscription’s timer.
 The missing data points counter shall continue counting while the timer continues to run (since it did not expire).
 A similar NOTIFY request shall be sent for each subsequent missing data point detected until the timer expires (see next bullet for behavior when the timer expires).

-If the timer expires, the timer is restarted and its missing data points counter is reset back to 0.
-The renewal of the timer and the missing data points counter upon timer expiry shall continue until such time as the subscription is cancelled or terminated.
-Once a subscription is terminated, a final NOTIFY request is sent out with the current number of missing data points and the timer is stopped.
+If the timer expires, the missing data points counter is reset back to 0.
+The timer is restarted upon detection of next missing data.
+The reset of the timer and the missing data points counter upon timer expiry shall continue until such time as the subscription is cancelled or terminated.

 If no missing data points have been detected at all during the life time of a subscription, then no timer shall be started at all.
 But once a timer is started triggered by the first missing data point, then the above rules in the previous bullets shall apply.